larsl2005/GTAG-NotificationLib/README.md

+# IF YOU USE THIS, PLEASE GIVE CREDIT!

 # GTAG-NotificationLib
 Notification ui mod for gorilla tag, allowed to be used by anyone.
 Based of off the notifications from the "LHAX" mod menu, which was also made by me.